pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Fix: Undo #415 change as that breaks the aggregation of logs accross multiple calls #430
+- Fix: New fix for #415 (not clearing logs on first log observer flush call) # 430

 ## [February release - version 1.0.2002.0]